Sudarshan-Gowda/Spring-Mvc-LinkedIn-Integration/README.md

 # Steps to integrate your Application with LinkedIn

-`Step 1` : Dowmload this repository & do maven import.                                                                                   `Step 2` : Give ur `client id` & `client secret` (which is created in developer side) in LoginController.java file.
+`Step 1` : Dowmload this repository & do maven import.   <br>                                                                           `Step 2` : Give ur `client id` & `client secret` (which is created in developer side) in LoginController.java file.   <br>               `Step3 ` : Add the server and Run this Application.
+Once the project is successfully deployed you will be redirected to login page with Linked-in Icon.   <br>
-`Step3 ` : Add the server and Run this Application.
-Once the project is successfully deployed you will be redirected to login page with               Linked-in Icon.                                                                                                            `Step4 ` : Once you Clicked on the Linked in Icon, you will be redirected to Linked in Login Page.
-Enter your linked in account credential
-          or any linked in account credential.
+`Step4 ` : Once you Clicked on the Linked in Icon, you will be redirected to Linked in Login Page.
+Enter your linked in account credential or any linked in account credential.
 If the credential is valid you will be redicted to welcome page with logged in User details like `First Name` , `Last Name`, `Email Address`, `Place` etc..

 # Steps to create Credential(tokens) in Linked-In developer Site.